 Why should meaningfulness or military usefulness be important to a tiny nation surrounded by some of the most vicious & savage terrorists on the planet?

-Quite frankly, some of us are concerned about massive armies of bloodthirsty Jew-haters on every border—and the fifth column WITHIN our borders.
+Quite frankly, some of us are concerned about the massive armies of bloodthirsty Jew-haters on every border — and also the fifth column WITHIN our borders.

 Can't we focus on that?

-And they can get angry because they don’t appreciate the idea that all their “suffering” (i.e., undergoing basic training for nothing, then carrying out boring & meaningless roles) was for naught.
+And they can get angry because they don’t appreciate the idea of all their “suffering” (i.e., undergoing basic training for nothing, then carrying out boring & meaningless roles) being for naught.

-Or because something on which they hang their “rights” as a citizen is actually meaningless in the scheme of things—if you look at the whole situation from a purely rational point of view.
+Or because something on which they hang their “rights” as a citizen is actually meaningless in the scheme of things — if you look at the whole situation from a purely objective point of view.

 Especially with non-Jewish Russian soldiers or the non-Jewish children of Israeli intermarriage, they get their socially inferred "superiority" over fully Torah Jews simply because of their army enlistment.
 Ta-dah!